trashbirdecology/cv/README.md

 - Advocate for the application of NASA science in wildlife and natural resource policy through representation in global and domestic science and technology working groups.
-- “Champion and empower students from underrepresented backgrounds, directing and supervising projects pivotal to program development, evaluation, and expansive outreach initiatives.
+- Champion and empower students from underrepresented backgrounds, directing and supervising projects pivotal to program development, evaluation, and expansive outreach initiatives.
 - Serve as a technical expert on ecology and conservation issues for